data1010/data1010.github.io/setup.md

 title: Getting Started
 ---

-This page includes instructions for getting started with DATA 1010, whether you're enrolled in the course or not.
-For those who are enrolled, there are additional instructions available on the [internal site](https://sites.google.com/view/data1010).
+This page includes instructions for getting started with DATA 1010.

 ## Downloading Julia

 We're going to use [Julia](https://julialang.org) in the course, and I recommend that you get it installed locally.
-There will also be a JupyterHub instance so you can run it in the cloud, in case you run into issues with your local installation.
+You can also the web-based Prismia version, but there is some delay in starting up your instance, and you will likely find that you prefer the experience of a locally installed version.

 Download the latest version of Julia from [https://julialang.org/downloads](http://julialang.org/downloads).
 Note that you should use the standard download link you see on that page, rather than JuliaPro or the Conda distribution or whatever.